aws-samples/serverless-patterns/multi-account-private-apigw/README.md

 ## How it works

-This pattern utilizes four accounts and their respective templates.
+This pattern utilizes three accounts and their respective templates.

 2. **Central API Account** : Hosts the central components required to manage and route API requests securely across multiple AWS accounts.
 This template contains: